-- (i) a residence intended for occupancy by more than one family; - (ii) a residence which has been used as a residence for more than one family, or which could be used as a residence for more than one family; - (iii) a residence where more than an incidental portion of the total area of which is reasonably expected to be used primarily in a trade or business, which is used as a vacation or recreational home, or with respect to which all or any portion of the land acquired with the proceeds of the related Mortgage Loan is used in a trade or business.
-The term "incidental", as used in the paragraph, shall be determined by the MFA on a program basis; - (iv) a residence which has a separate entrance to a section thereof which contains a second kitchen consisting of a sink and cooking facilities in addition to the residence's main kitchen; and - (b) shall meet such other requirements as the MFA may from time to time determine to be necessary or appropriate to properly administer the Single Family Homeownership Program.
+- (i) a residence intended for occupancy by more than one family as its owner-occupied residence; - (ii) a residence where more than 15% of the total area of which is reasonably expected to be used primarily in a trade or business, which is used as a vacation or recreational home, or with respect to which all or any portion of the land acquired with the proceeds of the related Mortgage Loan is used in a trade or business. - (b) shall meet such other requirements as MFA may from time to time determine to be necessary or appropriate to properly administer the Single Family Homeownership Program.